 The Minimalist (@minimaliststyle) is one of the brands that best embodies this aesthetic.
 Their feed features clean and crisp photos showcasing their various designer made pieces.
 By sticking to a minimalistic style, they are able to showcase their products in a neat and pristine way.

 A bold and vibrant feed is one way you can get visitors to pay attention.

 Having a bright color scheme is great if you want to achieve a fun, cheerful and youthful look and feel.
-If you want a bold and vibrant Instagram feed idea, then look no further than Tara Whitman’s (@taramilktea) feed.
+If you want bold and vibrant Instagram feed ideas, then look no further than Tara Whitman's (@taramilktea) feed.

 She has 881,000 followers and she managed to turn her love for photography into a promising career.
 Her secret?
 Her feed reveals bold and vibrant photos of various locations from around the world.

 Monochrome feeds are very rare on Instagram at the moment.